Sparsely-gated Mixture-of-Expert Layers for CNN Interpretability: Approach

 The relative importance constraint takes a stronger focus on the recent past, whereas the mean importance approach takes a holistic view, with all past importance values having the same impact on the constraint.

-\textbf{Soft Constraints}: the first soft-constrained approach, originally proposed by Shazeer et al. \cite{ShazeerMMDLHD17}, is an auxiliary \textit{importance loss} $\mathcal{L}_{imp}$, following Equation \ref{eq:l_importance}.
-It uses the squared coefficient of variation of importance vector $I(X)$ for batch $X$.
+\textbf{Soft Constraints}: the first soft-constrained approach, originally proposed by Shazeer et al. \cite{shazeer2017outrageously}, is an auxiliary \textit{importance loss} $\mathcal{L}_{imp}$, following Equation \ref{eq:l_importance}.
+It uses the squared coefficient of variation of importance vector $I(X)$ for batch $X$ and a weighting factor $w_{imp}$:

 We propose another soft constraint that takes a probabilistic view on expert importance.
 For this, we interpret an MoE as a probability model in which class probabilities are marginalized over expert selection.
 Each weight $g_i(x)$ is thus the probability $p(E_i|x)$ to select a specific expert for a given input, and outputs of each expert $e_i(x)$ quantify the probability $p(c|E_i,x)$ of each class $c \in C$.
 The MoE output is then defined as follows: